The costs of a structure involve much more than the materials used for the framing. Savings accrue through using reinforced concrete in many areas:

 Due to structural efficiencies, reinforced concrete also can reduce a building’s height by up to 24 inches per floor over other structural materials.
 This may result in significant material cost savings, such as for curtain wall or vertical runs of mechanical and electrical systems.

-Concrete buildings tend to be energy efficiency and generate cost savings in lighting, HVAC, and other routine operating costs.
+Concrete buildings tend to be energy efficient and generate cost savings in lighting, HVAC, and other routine operating costs.

 Insurance premiums can be reduced due to concrete’s fire resistance and protection against natural disasters.